mhfowler/mfg/README.md

 **aws_security_group**: the security group which the spawned server will belong to (security group must already exist)

-**aws_instance_name**: the tag which the spawned server will be given &mdash; this is important for identifying your new server in the AWS console
+**aws_instance_name**: the tag which the spawned server will be given &mdash; this is important for identifying your new server in the AWS console (e.g. aws_default)

 **aws_key_location**: the path on your local computer to the SSH private key associated with aws_key_name listed above &mdash; this file must already exist on your computer

 **aws_subnet**: the aws subnet which the spawned server will belong to (this subnet must already exist in your amazon)

 **prod_url**: this attribute is not used.
-I included it because when I add cron jobs via ansible I often make use of this
+I included it because when I add cron jobs via ansible I often make use of this (e.g. http://test.com/)

 ### 2. Create devops/secret_files/secret.json